-Cyclomatic complexity measures: Cyclomatic complexity is the most widely used member of a class of static software metrics.
+Cyclomatic complexity is the most widely used member of a class of static software metrics.
 Cyclomatic complexity may be considered a broad measure of soundness and confidence for a program.
-Introduced by McCabe (1976) it measures the number of linearly independent paths through a program module.
+Introduced by Thomas McCabe (1976), it measures the number of linearly independent paths through a program module.
 This measure provides a single ordinal number that can be compared to the complexity of other programs.
 Cyclomatic complexity is often referred to simply as program complexity, or as McCabe's complexity.
 It is often used in concert with other software metrics.
-As one of the more widely-accepted software metrics, it is intended to be independent of language and language format.
-Cyclomatic complexity has also been extended to encompass the design and structural complexity of a system (McCabe et al., 1989; Olabiyisi, 2006; Olabiyisi et al., 2007).
+As one of the more widely-accepted software metrics, it is intended to be independent of language and language format (McCabe and Butler, 1989).
+Cyclomatic complexity has also been extended to encompass the design and structural complexity of a system (McCabe and Butler, 1989; Olabiyisi, 2006; Olabiyisi et al., 2007).